-Another reason people need summer nannies are because they travel extensively throughout the summer and want someone to travel with them.
+Another reason people need summer nannies is that they travel extensively throughout the summer and want someone to travel with them.
 A summer nanny may travel with the family and care for the kids while the parents do activities separate from their children.
 It is an ideal situation for a family that can afford a summer nanny for this specific reason.
-One plus in being a summer nanny is that often the children under your care are school aged children and are a bit more independent and interactive than younger children and babies, which can make for a really fun summer!
+One plus in being a summer nanny is that often the children under your care are school-aged children and are a bit more independent and interactive than younger children and babies, which can make for a really fun summer!

 Have your own amazing story about balancing parenting and a major life event?
 Or want to share how having a nanny changed your families life?
 Email your story to [email protected] and you could be featured.